votingworks/arlo/README.md

 - You may need to create `arlo` and `arlo-test` databases manually [via postgres](https://www.postgresql.org/docs/9.0/sql-createdatabase.html).
 - If you run into the error `fe_sendauth: no password supplied` when running `make dev-environment`, it means there's no password set for the default postgres user.
 You can change the postgres authentication method to not require a password by editing `/etc/postgresql/10/main/pg_hba.conf` and changing `md5` to `trust` for both the IPv4 and IPv6 local connections settings, and then restart postgres via `sudo systemctl restart postgresql`.

-#### Installing nOAuth

-Arlo has three user types: audit administrators, jurisdiction managers, and support users.
-Audit admins and support users are both authenticated via OAuth.
-Our OAuth identity provider of choice is Auth0, but Arlo is (mostly) agnostic to this choice.
-More on how we use Auth0 in [docs/auth.md](docs/auth.md).

-For ease of development, we have created [nOAuth](https://github.com/votingworks/nOAuth), a pass-through OAuth identity provider.
-We recommend installing and running nOAuth locally when developing Arlo.

-- Clone the nOAuth repository from https://github.com/votingworks/nOAuth
-- Follow the setup instructions in the nOAuth README

 ### Configuration

 Arlo is configured mostly through environment variables.
+Below are the basic env variables needed to get Arlo up and running.
 More details, including default values, can be found in [server/config.py](server/config.py).

 - `FLASK_ENV`: [environment](https://flask.palletsprojects.com/en/1.1.x/config/#environment-and-debug-features) for the Flask server
 - `DATABASE_URL`: PostgreSQL database url, e.g. postgresql://localhost:5342/arlo.